-The Company has also entered into a series of letter agreements with Mr. Gerkens, the Company's Chairman and Chief Executive Officer, to govern the employment relationship of Mr. Gerkens with the Company and provide Mr. Gerkens with certain compensation and benefits in the event of his termination of employment under certain specified circumstances.
+The Company previously entered into a series of letter agreements with Mr. Gerkens during the period of his service as President and Chief Executive Officer of the Company.
+The letter agreements govern the employment relationship of Mr. Gerkens with the Company and provided Mr. Gerkens with certain compensation and benefits in the event of his termination of employment under certain specified circumstances.
 These letter agreements, in force as of the date of this Proxy Statement, are described below.

-The Company and Mr. Gerkens most recently determined to amend and restate his letter agreement on January 3, 2012 in order to extend its term.
-Under the January 3, 2012 letter agreement, Mr. Gerkens agreed to continue to serve as the Chief Executive Officer of the Company through January 3, 2015, and thereafter as the Executive Chairman of the Company until the end of his then current term as a Director of the Company, which is anticipated at the time of the 2015 Annual Meeting of Stockholders.
-However, either Mr. Gerkens or the Company has the right to request his appointment as Executive Chairman of the Board during the period from the date of the Company's 2014 Annual Meeting through January 3, 2015.
-Upon his appointment as Executive Chairman of the Board, Mr. Gerkens will cease to serve as the Chief Executive Officer of the Company and his Key Executive Employment Protection Agreement will become null and void.
-In addition, upon any such appointment, Mr. Gerkens will continue to be compensated on the same terms and conditions as are currently applicable to him through January 3, 2015, including with respect to his then current annual salary and his target annual bonus, which will continue to be 100% of base salary.
-Following January 3, 2015, and until the end of his then current term as a Director of the Company (during his service as Executive Chairman), Mr. Gerkens will receive a salary at the annual rate of \$500,000 (amended to \$575,000 as of January 23, 2013, as further described below) but he will not be eligible to receive any bonus amounts for fiscal year 2015.
-Following his termination of service as Executive Chairman of the Company (which is anticipated to be at the time of the 2015 Annual Meeting of Stockholders) and until May 2018, Mr. Gerkens is expected to serve as a nonemployee consultant to the Company, providing the Company consulting and other advisory services, for which he will be paid a single lump sum fee of \$600,000 (amended to \$700,000 as of January 23, 2013, as further described below) payable six months following the end of his employment.
+Under the letter agreement between Mr. Gerkens and the Company, dated January 3, 2012, and as amended on January 23, 2013, Mr. Gerkens agreed to continue to serve as the Chief Executive Officer of the Company through January 3, 2015, and thereafter as the Executive Chairman of the Company until the end of his then current term as a Director of the Company, which is anticipated at the time of the 2015 Annual Meeting of Stockholders.
+As previously disclosed, Mr. Gerkens was appointed Executive Chairman of the Board effective December 29, 2014.
+Upon his appointment as Executive Chairman, Mr. Gerkens ceased to serve as the Chief Executive Officer of the Company and, pursuant to his letter agreements, (i) his Key Executive Employment Protection Agreement became null and void, (ii) during his service as Executive Chairman, Mr. Gerkens will receive a salary at the annual rate of \$575,000, and (iii) he will not be eligible to receive any bonus amounts for fiscal year 2015.
+Following his termination of service as Executive Chairman of the Company and until May 2018, Mr. Gerkens is expected to serve as a non-employee consultant to the Company, providing the Company consulting and other advisory services, for which he will be paid a single lump sum fee of \$700,000, payable six months following the end of his employment.
 As additional consideration for his agreement to extend the term of his employment and his commitment to provide such consulting services, the Company has agreed to make available to Mr. Gerkens continued participation in its health benefits plans (or, in certain circumstances, to assist him in obtaining alternative coverage) through November 2019.
+The letter agreement further provides that Mr. Gerkens would work exclusively for the Company while in its employ and not compete with the Company or solicit or hire any of its employees for a two-year period following the end of his employment as Chief Executive Officer for any reason.
+A copy of the letter agreement between the Company and Mr. Gerkens, dated January 3, 2012, was attached as Exhibit 99.1 to a Current Report on Form 8-K, filed by the Company on January 23, 2013 amendment to the letter agreement between the Company and Mr. Gerkens was attached as Exhibit 99.1 to a Current Report on Form 8-K, filed by the Company on January 23, 2013.